FAQ: Equine Herpesvirus (EHV)

 6. How is EHM diagnosed?

-Diagnosis of EHM is based on clinical signs and isolation of the virus.
+Diagnosis of EHM is based on clinical signs and detection of the virus.
 Diagnostics performed by your veterinarian may include:

-- Blood collection to detect virus by qPCR assay or by virus isolation.
+- Blood collection to detect virus by qPCR assay.

 - Blood samples should be collected 2 to 3 weeks apart for levels of antibodies specific to EHV-1.